ericstar20/ML_BasketBall_Detect/README.md

 You can find my Python file in the repositories. (yolo_video.py)
 <img src = "githib_two_ball.gif" width='900' heigh='600'>
 <img src = "basketball_probability.jpg" width='900' heigh='600'>\
-(You can see the model can recognize basketball and circled it.
+(The model recognized basketball and circled it successfully.
 Also, gave it a probability!)

 # Summary
 ---